 We act as the key conduit to Australian business on international climate change and business developments and how they impact Australian business.
 We provide updates, research and analysis of opportunities in the Indo-Pacific Region; facilitate carbon market developments and interaction; and build on key relationships with the UNFCCC, the World Bank and IETA.
 We also help corporate members engage with the international community through our strategic partnerships with other market-based organisations around the world, as well as offering corporate members the opportunity to attend the UNFCCC Climate Change Summit as part of our CMI-led Australian business delegation – the largest of its kind at the Conference of Parties (COP) each year.

 The Institute maintains a strong calendar of industry events, led by our flagship event, the Australasian Emissions Reduction Summit.
-We host national and international leaders for breakfasts and roundtables as well as convening sector specific workshops, national roadshows, member-only working groups and informal member drinks.
+Our in-person events are supplemented by virtual forums and our weekly ‘Carbon Conversations’ – Friday conversations with market leaders, giving our members access to the laters insights and intelligence on a range of topics.
+We also host national and international leaders for breakfasts and roundtables as well as convening sector specific workshops, national roadshows, member-only working groups and informal member drinks.

 Access to the Members Portal

-Our Members Portal gives you access to a library of global reports and media, as well as the Institute’s webinars, keynotes, presentations, briefing notes, blog, professional development resources, and virtual community of professionals that you can access anytime, anywhere.
+Our Members Portal gives you access to a library of global reports and media, as well as the Institute’s Carbon Conversations, webinars, keynotes, presentations, briefing notes, blog and professional development resources that you can access anytime, anywhere.

 Our membership spans a broad cross section of Australian industry, and companies within the network are connecting to buy and sell low carbon solutions and transform the way the do business.
 More and more, CMI corporate members are doing business with each other, and understanding the full climate & business ecosystem – including professional and legal services, energy and technology solutions, carbon neutral products, finance and investment offerings, and domestic and international abatement supply.